ttadano/alamode/docs/source/almdir/inputalm.rst

      four-body  | :math:`\{\Phi_{ijkl}\}` (all subscripts are different from each other)
     =========== =========================================================================

-    Since the four-body clusters are expected to be less important than the three-body and less-body clusters, you may want to exclude the four-body terms from the Taylor expansion potential because the number of such terms are huge.
-This can be done by setting the ``NBODY`` tag as ``NBODY = 2 3 3`` togather with ``NORDER = 3``.
+    Since the four-body clusters are expected to be less important than the three-body and less-body clusters, you may want to exclude the four-body terms from the Taylor expansion potential because the number of such terms is huge.
+This can be done by setting the ``NBODY`` tag as ``NBODY = 2 3 3`` together with ``NORDER = 3``.

  :More examples: ``NORDER = 2; NBODY = 2 2`` includes harmonic and cubic IFCs but excludes three-body clusters from the cubic terms.